-ADHD is not a disease like diabetes, or shingles, nor is it a disorder with a single cause.
-After 20 years of assessing and conducting neuroimaging studies of over 3000 children with ADHD within the Clinic and at the Brain Sciences Institute at Swinburne University, we have come to the conclusion, as many other scientists have, that ADHD is just a label for a range of behaviours for which there might be a number of underlying causes.
-Some of these causes are easily identified, such nutrient deficiencies in our western-style diet and toxins; others require genetic testing for mutations that can cause brain malfunction but which can be addressed by up-regulating the expression of the mutated genes with specific nutrients.
+ADHD is not a disease like diabetes or shingles, nor is it a disorder with a single known cause.
+Over the last 20 years, BNC has analysed the brain images of over 3000 children with ADHD, in collaboration with researchers from the Brain Sciences Institute at Swinburne University.
+Our research suggests that ADHD is simply a label for a range of behaviours for which there are many underlying causes.
+Some of these causes are easily identified, such nutrient deficiencies in a Western diet, whilst other causes require genetic testing to identify mutations that may cause cognitive abnormalities.
+With the help of specialised nutrients, these mutations can be overcome by up-regulating gene expression.

 Adults with ADHD

 Although we have focused on childhood ADHD here, BNC’s approach to diagnosing ADHD in adults is similar.
 We also find adults respond equally well to therapy.

 ADHD Symptoms: Assessment and Treatment of causes.

 According to the DSM-5, a diagnosis of ADHD applies to children and adults who consistently display certain behaviours over time.

 Traditionally, ADHD is diagnosed if the child meets a characteristic behaviour.
 So broad is the list of behaviours in the DSM-V that it captures nearly all childhood problems.
 Children with attentional disorders range from polite, dreamy, and inattentive to hyperactive.